berndporr/iirj/README.md

 ```
 python3 ./plot_impulse_fresponse.py <filter>
 ```
-where is <filter> is butterworth, chebyshevI or chebyshevII.
+where is <filter> is butterworth, bessel, chebyshevI or chebyshevII.

 The script DetectorTest uses a bandpass filter to detect the heartbeats of an ECG recording faking a matched filter which could